Skip to content

 Jervis Inlet crossing from Nelson Island.

-An alternate route will be available at all times via the Saltery Bay FSR Branch 01 to Rainy Day Lake as well as the upper trail to Elephant Lake and Lois Lake.
+The upper trail at Saltery Creek and lower trail at Ahlstrom Point will be closed from March 2 to June 10, 2026.
+An alternate route will be available via Saltery Bay FSR Br 01 to Rainy Day Lake, connecting to the upper trail toward Elephant and Lois Lakes.

 A tentative schedule is provided below, but this is subject to change as we confirm project plans.